 - A student who is full-time in the fall is considered subject to the insurance coverage requirement.
 This means that they must be enrolled in PSIP or waive out, and that enrollment or waiver is good for 12 months.
 If this student becomes part-time in the spring term, the PSIP enrollment or the waiver will not be terminated.

 - A student who is part-time in the fall, and becomes full-time in the spring term will at that point become subject to the insurance requirement for the spring term and must then waive out or be enrolled for that term.

 - The clinical fee, which provides access to Student Health Services (SHS), is mandatory when on PSIP.
 A Primary Care Physician (PCP) designation needs to be considered for students who are not opting into SHS and who used SHS before for this purpose.
 If a part-time student is not enrolled in PSIP, they can opt-in to the clinical fee to have access to SHS.
 Students can stop by SHS for the application or call the insurance office at 215-746-3535 to request it.

 - Is not eligible for Penn gym membership, but the student pays less in fees, which hopefully offsets this expense.

 For Current Penn Medical Students:

 Admission to the MD/Master of Bioethics program is competitive, and the strongest applicants will have outstanding academic records, interest in the humanities in medicine/bioethics, and a demonstrated passion for the subject matter.

 There are two steps to applying:

 - Apply to the Master of Bioethics Program

 The Master of Bioethics program information and application can be obtained at the MBE Program.
 Students are encouraged to contact AJ Roholt, MBE Coordinator, for more information.
-Please note: in 2018-2019, the MBE program has waived the application fee for Perelman medical students.
+Please note: the MBE program has waived the application fee for Perelman medical students.